Curriculum Guide

 This course builds upon foundational knowledge of spoken and written Chinese as students develop the productive, receptive, and cultural skills necessary for effective communication with native speakers.
 As new grammatical structures are introduced, basic grammar will be reviewed and reinforced.
 Students will learn to use a wide range of vocabulary to discuss a variety of everyday topics, ranging from weather and directions, to birthday celebrations, sports, and travel events.
 Through readings, writing exercises, and role-playing activities, students will enhance their linguistic abilities and creative expression.
 This course provides opportunities to practice and master independent learning skills, as well as to enhance communication skills and to explore Chinese culture through group activities.
 Prerequisite: Accelerated Foundations in Mandarin Chinese or its equivalent.

 This course builds on skills developed in previous years, preparing students to navigate real-life situations in Mandarin.
 Emphasis is placed on improving pronunciation and oral proficiency, while continuing to develop reading and writing skills.
 Students will engage in spontaneous conversations on topics such as school life, urban living, renting an apartment, applying for a job, and education.
-Research projects and presentations enhance students’ grasp of Chinese grammar, expand their vocabulary, and deepen their understanding of contemporary Chinese society.
+Research projects and presentations enhance studentsโ grasp of Chinese grammar, expand their vocabulary, and deepen their understanding of contemporary Chinese society.
 This course also provides opportunities to practice independent learning and communication skills, with an emphasis on exploring Chinese culture through group activities.
 Prerequisite: Mandarin Chinese 2.

 This course offers students the opportunity to explore China’s rich cultural traditions, to compare contemporary China with its pre-reform era, and to examine evolving perspectives within modern Chinese society.
 Topics covered will range from feudal society to the present day.
 Students will engage in descriptive, interpretive, and reflective writing and will deliver oral presentations based on the materials studied in class, including news articles, video clips, and podcasts.
 Through individual and group projects, students will demonstrate their proficiency in both simple and complex grammatical structures, using their linguistic skills to draw comparisons between Chinese culture and their own.
 This course is primarily conducted in Mandarin.
 Prerequisite: Mandarin Chinese 3.

-Mandarin Chinese AP (1 credit)
+AP Mandarin Chinese (1 Credit, Yearlong)

-Mandarin Senior Seminar: Social Perspectives (0.5 credits per semester, fall and/or spring)
+Mandarin Senior Seminar: Social Perspectives (0.5 Credits per Semester, Fall and/or Spring)

 Spanish

-Accelerated Foundations in Spanish (1 credit)
+Accelerated Foundations in Spanish (1 Credit, Yearlong)

 This course, an accelerated study of introductory Spanish, is an intensive, fast-paced course that provides the fundamentals of grammar, structure, and practical vocabulary needed to reach specific, targeted communicative benchmarks.
 Students learn to recognize patterns in the written and spoken language, and employ their observations to stretch their own language skills.
 Classroom activities are designed to develop skills in listening comprehension, as well as written and oral proficiency.
 Readings from various texts give contextualized examples of the grammar being studied while also giving the students a glimpse into the diversity and complexity of the Spanish-speaking world.
 Students regularly use integrated audio and video materials to strengthen aural comprehension and comfort with a range of speakers and accents.
 Throughout the year, students are engaged in research and creative projects relevant to the thematic units they study.
 This course is designed for beginners or students with limited knowledge of Spanish.